SUSAN TREGONING PHOTOGRAPHY

 I'll leave the rest for you to experience for yourself!

-Today, Bentleyville invests $150,000 each year on additions to the display, on replacing lights and on new and exciting ideas for captivating its audience.
+Today, Bentleyville invests $150,000 yearly in addition to the display, replacing lights, and creating new and exciting ideas to captivate its audience.
 Santa and Mrs. Claus now skydive in on opening night and fireworks are the grand finale on the last night of the season.

 Over 330,000 people visited Bentleyville in 2017.
 It now takes 4